RodionGork/php-basic/README.md

 - `IF` ... `THEN` (no else, multiple statements per line, old-school style)
 - `PRINT` with commans and semicolons
+- `INPUT` automatically deciding on type of value (numeric or string)
 - `GOTO` and `GOSUB` allowing expression as argument, `RETURN`
 - `DIM`
 - `LET` which could be omitted in assignment